-Products that are typically involved in poisonings include malfunctioning fuel-burning appliances such as furnaces, ranges, water heaters and room heaters; engine-powered equipment such as portable generators; fireplaces; and charcoal that is burned in homes and other enclosed areas.
+Products typically involved in poisonings include malfunctioning fuel-burning appliances such as furnaces, ranges, water heaters, room heaters; engine-powered equipment such as portable generators; fireplaces; and charcoal that is burned in homes and other enclosed areas.

-Symptoms range from a headache, fatigue, shortness of breath, nausea, dizziness to confusion, vomiting, loss of muscular coordination and loss of consciousness.
+Symptoms range from headache, fatigue, shortness of breath, nausea, dizziness to confusion, vomiting, muscular coordination loss, and consciousness loss.